AdamSchilperoort/uasal_development_guide/source/code_storage.rst

 Code and Analysis Storage
 ==============================

-When developing tools and/or analyses that are to be used by people within the group, the code should be stored within a repository in the uasal group.
+When developing tools and/or analyses that are to be used by people within the group, the code should be stored within a repository in the UASAL group.
 This is to ensure that code is not stored in personal repositories where access is controlled by only a single person.
 It also promotes contributions from your colleagues via the healthy development practices discussed in this guide.